Steps for limiting the spread of respiratory infectious diseases

-During gatherings, regularly open the doors and windows to create a current of fresh air.
-Even if it is cold or humid outside, opening a window for just a few minutes at a time will help.
+During gatherings, you can regularly open the doors and windows to create a current of fresh air.
+Even if it is cold or humid outside, opening a window for just a few minutes at a time should help.

 In some situations, it is hard to follow the recommendations.
 Read on to find out how to adapt these recommendations to protect your health and the health of others.

 Providing essential support to a vulnerable person when you or the vulnerable person have symptoms